 The addition of sourdough discard contributes a rich and nuanced flavor to this bread.
 As the sourdough starter is used solely for flavor enhancement, there's no need to feed it; you can use it directly from the refrigerator.

-Using long-refrigerated sourdough discard intensifies the flavor, providing distinct results compared to a freshly fed starter, though both work well in this recipe.
+Using older sourdough discard intensifies the flavor compared to a freshly fed starter, though both work well in this recipe.

 Tip